-If your grant period is complete by the opening date of the application and you have submitted your final survey, you are eligible to apply.
+If your grant period and project is complete by the application deadline and you have submitted your final survey, you are eligible to apply.
 Please note that the VAF is not intended to sustain projects.

 Should I apply for \$5,000 or \$10,000?